Wondering what your diet will be like after your surgery? Learn which foods will help you heal and lose weight safely.By Mayo Clinic Staff

 - Unsweetened juice

-To puree your foods, choose solid foods that will blend well, such as:
+Choose foods that will puree well, such as:

 - Cottage cheese

-Blend the solid food with a liquid, such as:
+Blend solid foods with a liquid, such as:

 - Juice with no sugar added